Oath of Allegiance (United States): History

 During the Revolutionary War, oaths of allegiance were administered to officers of the Continental Army, pursuant to a Congressional resolution of February 3, 1778.
 An example appears below.

 The Oath of Allegiance for prospective citizens originated with the Naturalization Act of 1790, which required applicants to take an oath or affirmation "to support the constitution of the United States", but did not provide a text.
 The Naturalization Act of 1795 added renunciation of the new citizen's former sovereign to the oath.
 The Naturalization Act of 1906 added the section of the oath requiring new citizens to defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; and bear true faith and allegiance to the same.

+Known as the "Old Law" Era (1790 - 1906), this period had no official document or "oath" as is the case today.
+The process of naturalization, thus, was a process that was taken up by an individual and a local court, of which thousands existed throughout the states at the time.
+With intercontinental travel being limited at the time, along with the United States being a relatively young country, the list of incoming nationalities was very short.
+This gave no need to have an extensive process for naturalization.

+It wasn't until the early twentieth century, which saw a large increase in immigrants to the U.S. until a formal application was created.
+Congress enacted the Basic Naturalization Act of 1906 which saw the first filed form for naturalization in the U.S. and was the first time that the Federal government oversaw the process.
+Form 2207 would be the first form of identification that would go along with the process of naturalization, which was updated progressively as technology like photographs were more accessible.

+But even with these changes, the Certificate of Naturalization still lacked an actual "oath".
+Incoming citizens prior to 1906 would be deemed worthy only by the opinion of their judges.
+It wasn't until 1929 that a written "pledge" of sorts was added to the application, and not until 1950 that the addition of bearing arms for the U.S. was officially added.

 The Oath acquired a standard text in 1929.
 Prior to then, spoken oaths were adapted from naturalization law, and each court could develop its own procedures for administering the oath.

 The Internal Security Act of 1950 added the text about bearing arms and performing noncombatant service in the armed forces of the United States.
 The section about performing work of national importance under civilian direction was added by the Immigration and Nationality Act of 1952.